-For meeting the organisational security policies, the TOE provides the functions to overwrite the internal stored data, to encrypt the stored data in the HDD, and to prevent the unauthorised access through telephone lines via fax I/F.
+For meeting the organisational security policies, the TOE provides the functions to overwrite the internal stored data and to encrypt the stored data in the HDD.

 For each setting that is relevant to the above mentioned Security Functions, only administrators are permitted to set configurations in order to prevent the deactivation and unauthorised use of the Security Functions.